Thomas John Rodi

-Mons.
-Thomas John Rodi (born March 27, 1949) is an American prelate of the Roman Catholic Church.
-He has been serving as archbishop of the Archdiocese of Mobile in Alabama 2008 to 2025, having previously served as bishop of the Diocese of Biloxi in Mississippi from 2001 to 2008.
-Pope Leo XIV accepted Rodi's resignation on July 1, 2025.
+Thomas John Rodi (born March 27, 1949) is an American Catholic prelate who served as Archbishop of Mobile from 2008 to 2025.
+He previously served as Bishop of Biloxi from 2001 to 2008.

 Biography

 Early life

 Thomas Rodi was born on March 27, 1949, in New Orleans, Louisiana.
 He graduated from De La Salle High School in New Orleans in 1967.
 He attended Georgetown University in Washington, D.C., obtaining his Bachelor of Arts degree in 1971.
 He returned to New Orleans and earned a Juris Doctor degree from Tulane University Law School in 1974.
 He then entered Notre Dame Seminary in New Orleans and received his Master of Divinity degree in 1978.

 Work as a priest

 Rodi was ordained to the priesthood for the Archdiocese of New Orleans by Archbishop Philip Matthew Hannan on May 20, 1978.
 After his ordination, the archdiocese assigned Rodi as associate pastor at St. Ann Parish and at St. Christopher the Martyr Parish, both in Metairie, Louisiana, and at St. Agnes Parish in Jefferson, Louisiana.

 Rodi was named a judge for the metropolitan tribunal of the archdiocese in 1983.
 He was then sent to Washington D.C. to study at the Catholic University of America School of Canon Law.
 He earned his licentiate in canon law in 1986.
 The archdiocese then placed Rodi on the faculty of Notre Dame Seminary to teach taught canon law until 1995.
 He held a number of offices in the archdiocesan administration, including director of the Office of Religious Education from 1988 to 1989 and director of the Department of Pastoral Services from 1989 to 1996.

 Archbishop Francis B. Schulte named Rodi as chancellor of the archdiocese in 1992.
 That same year, the Vatican elevated him to the rank of honorary prelate.
 Schulte named Rodi as his vicar general and moderator of the curia in 1996.
 For a time he was also pastor of St. Rita Parish in New Orleans.